 Yes, housekeeping is there to clean your room after you checkout, but you really shouldn’t leave a dirty litter box and litter mess behind for them.
 We don’t want to give hotels and other accommodations any reason to change their mind about their cat-friendly rules.
 In fact, we want to do the opposite so that more hotels and rentals will begin to allow cats.
 This will only happen if we are responsible and considerate guests.

-Whenever we road trip with the KCC Adventure Team, I always pack a disposable litter box, a big trash bag, a hand broom, plastic grocery bags, and a litter scoop.
+Whenever we road trip with our cats, I always pack a disposable litter box, a big trash bag, a hand broom, plastic grocery bags, and a litter scoop.
 Whenever I scoop the box, I do it into a grocery bag, then tie it off before putting in the trash.
 When we check out, I put the litter box into a big trash bag and take it out to the dumpster.
 I also sweep up any stray litter that got tossed around in the bathroom.
 This should be common courtesy.

 8. Tip your housekeepers.